guardian/swift-buffet/README.md

   <img src="logo.png" alt="Swift Buffet Logo" />
 </p>

-Swift Protobuf Generator is a Swift package that generates Swift files from Protocol Buffer (`.proto`) files.
+Swift Buffet is a Swift package that generates Swift files from Protocol Buffer (`.proto`) files.
 This tool can be used both as a command-line tool and as a Swift Package Manager plugin.

 ## Installation

 ### Swift Package Manager

-To integrate Swift Protobuf Generator into your project, add the following to your `Package.swift` file:
+To integrate Swift Buffet into your project, add the following to your `Package.swift` file:

 ```swift
 dependencies: [